astorDev/seege/dictionary/index.md

 }
 ```

-`Add` method in the source code is essentially a call to another method:
+The `Add` method in the source code is essentially a call to another method:

 ```csharp
 public void Add(TKey key, TValue value) {